mrsauravs/onlinehelp/_docs/ownCloud/owncloudinstallation.md

 ownCloud X Server allows you to set up a private cloud storage server.

-> Download the latest stable release for installation and configuration.
+> Ensure that you download the latest stable release.

 To install ownCloud on Oracle VM VirtualBox: